 Jack the Ripper

 Nearly every infamous case investigated by Scotland Yard, including Jack the Ripper, Oscar Wilde, Dr Crippen, the Great Train Robbery and Kray twins, is shown to have Masonic involvement for good or bad.
-For the first time, sixty lodges that have a link to Jack the Ripper are identified and a known suspect identified as a Mason.
+For the first time, sixty lodges that have a link to Jack the Ripper are identified and a known suspect identified as a Freemason.

 Masonic involvement in police corruption, from the Trial of the Detectives in 1877 to Operation Countryman, is uncovered.
-The true involvement of gangster Kenneth Noye is also revealed as are details of the Mason making secret signs to a judge during a murder trial at the Old Bailey.
+The true involvement of gangster Kenneth Noye is also revealed as are details of the Freemason making secret signs to a judge during a murder trial at the Old Bailey.

 Crime and the Craft